Krukov/cashews/Readme.md

         ...

-### Performance downgrade cache
+### Performance downgrade detection
-Trace time execution of target and enable cache if it downgrade to given condition
+Trace time execution of target and throw exception if it downgrade to given condition

 :param ttl: duration in seconds or in timedelta object or a callable object to store a result

 :param func_args: [see simple cache params](#simple-cache)